Hiroshi Kato (aikido): Teaching and achievements

 In 1965, an informal practice group named Yagyu-kai was formed under his guidance and direction.
 Most of the members were black belt holders and he enjoyed teaching, hard training, and lively conversation after practice.

 In 1987, he established Suginami Aikikai (near Ogikubo Station) in Suginami-ku, as a branch dojo under Aikikai Hombu Dojo.
 The former Yagyu-kai was then incorporated into Suginami Aikikai.
 At this time, Sensei Kato continued to practice at Hombu.
 He retired from his work as a printer and taught Aikido full-time.

 In 1994, he received 8th dan and in the same year, he began to teach Aikido in the US.
 He traveled to the U.S. to teach Aikido at his branch dojos in California and in Texas twice a year.
 He also offers seminars at other Aikikai affiliated dojos as a guest instructor.

 From 1999 through 2001, he received commendation for his contribution of promoting Aikido in Houston from the Mayor of Houston.
 In October 2006, he was recognized for his Aikido contributions by a proclamation of Hiroshi Kato Day from the Mayor of Midland, Texas.
 In 2001, Suginami Aikikai received commendation from the Governor of Tokyo as an Excellent Organization.
 This year, he also began to teach Aikido at the Ogikubo Sports Center in Tokyo which is the official place of gathering for the Suginami Aikikai members.

 He also visited and taught Aikido in Indonesia every year at IAI (Institut Aikido Indonesia)- Suginami Aikikai.

 Reflecting its depth and maturity as a dojo, there are now quite a few high level yudansha (such as 5th and 6th dans) in Suginami Aikikai.

 Philosophy of Aikido

 For Kato Hiroshi Sensei, Aikido is a way of life not just a martial art (Budo).
 Sensei Kato's Aikido is a style that resembles much of the one taught at Hombu Dojo by Shihans such as Nobuyuki Watanabe and Seishiro Endo (although not as intense as these two) in a sense that he practices the no-touch throws, using the momentum of the uke but without much touching him.
-Strong Hip movements are applied together with slight feet pivoting movements as well.
+Strong hip movements are applied together with slight feet pivoting movements as well.

 Kato Sensei derives his Taijitsu movements from his weapons teachings (Bokuto and Jo).
-Due to his advanced age, Kato Sensei's classes are not as vigorous as many would expect but it is the depth and breadth of the technique that his students seek to develop.

 Death

-Hiroshi Kato Sensei died on 2 December 2012.
+Hiroshi Kato died on December 2, 2012 at the age of 77.